bytebase/bytebase.com/content/blog/postgres-vs-mongodb.md

 MongoDB, as the most successful commercial open source business by market cap, takes a more commercialized approach.
-Whenever there emerges a good solution in the ecosystem, MongoDB Inc. would consider acquiring it to make sure it become a integral part of the overall MongoDB product line.
-Notable acquisitions including:
+Whenever there emerges a good solution in the ecosystem, MongoDB Inc. would consider acquiring it to make sure it becomes an integral part of the overall MongoDB product line.
+Notable acquisitions include:

 - [WiredTiger](https://www.mongodb.com/press/wired-tige) for the storage engine.
 - [mLab](https://www.mongodb.com/press/mongodb-strengthens-global-cloud-database-with-acquisition-of-mlab) for the hosting service.